Oracle

 To establish a connection, you need to provide the following:

-Name for your connection: You can register different connections with the Oracle connector.
-You can use the name to identify the connections.
+Name: The name for the Oracle connection you're creating.
+You can use the name to identify different connections.

 Wallet File (ZIP): Upload your Oracle Wallet file containing the security credentials and certificates.
 This file is typically provided by your Oracle database administrator.